hhandika/segul/README.md

 If your system GLIBC is >=2.18, use the Linux binary.
 If lower, use the Linux-HPC binary.
 The installation is similar to any other single executable command line app, such as the phylogenetic programs IQ-Tree and RaXML.
 You only need to make sure the path to the app is registered in your environment variable, so that the app can be called from anywhere in your system ([see instructions](https://github.com/hhandika/segul/wiki/2.-Installation#using-a-pre-compiled-binary)).

+Other installation methods are also available.
+Learn more about SEGUL installation [here](https://github.com/hhandika/segul/wiki/2.-Installation).

 The app command structure is similar to git, gh-cli, or any other app that use subcommands.
 The app file name will be `segul` for Linux/MacOS/WSL and `segul.exe` for Windows.

 ```Bash